Austinuc/alx-low_level_programming/0x0B-malloc_free/README.md

 File name | Description
  --- | ---
-0-create_array.c | Creates an array of chars, and initializes it with a specific char
+0-create_array.c | Creates an array of chars, and initializes it with a specific char 1-strdup.c | Copies a given string to a newly allocated memory space